 Both the Schedule’s horizontal toolbar and the Strip Menu for adding, editing, and removing elements of the Stripboard.

 Add an End of Day Strip to represent the end of a given shoot day.

 Banners Strips are simple yet versatile elements to help organize your scenes.
 You can edit the title and colour of a Banner Strip.
 Used in combination with Filters, Banner Strips can help you strategize your scheduling according to Locations, Dramatic Days, or by Casts or Crew availability.
 Banner Strips also appear on their shoot days’ Call Sheets.

 Duplicating Strips is a useful way to shoot a scene across multiple shoot days.
 Combine this feature with “Hide Characters” to manage variations between the duplicated strips.

 End of Day, Banner, and Duplicate Scene strips can be deleted – but not original Scene Strips.
 Note that deleting an End of Day Strip will recalculate all End of Day strips below in sequential order.

 The Manage Day Breaks feature inserts one End of Day Strip per a chosen number of scenes.
 This is a useful tool when starting your schedule – especially if your production has a strict limit on available shoot days.

 Sort Unscheduled Strips

-All Scene Strips appearing under the last End of Days Strip is considered unscheduled.
+All Strips appearing below the last End of Days Strip and/or banner are considered unscheduled.
 Use this tool to sort these strips by one or more column types.

 Scroll to Top of Stripboard